ibratabian17/YouLyPlus/readme.md

 ### 🎤 Core Lyrics Experience

 -   **Advanced Synchronized Lyrics:** Enjoy real-time, accurately synced lyrics with line-by-line highlighting.
--   **Word-by-Word Highlighting:** Immersive karaoke-style experience with precise word highlighting.
+-   **Word-by-Word Highlighting (YT Music/Tidal):** Immersive karaoke-style experience with precise word highlighting for supported platforms.
+-   **Apple Music Lyrics Engine Overhaul:** Replaces the heavy and often broken built-in Apple Music lyrics UI with YouLy+'s optimized, lightweight interface while maintaining synchronization. and with more source, so if the song doesnt have synced, it would automatically find it!
 -   **Official Subtitle Fallback:** Automatically uses official subtitles if synced lyrics aren't available.
 -   **Multiple Providers:** Choose where your lyrics come from!
-Works seamlessly for both YouTube Music and Tidal.
+Works seamlessly across all three platforms.
 -   **Native Integration:** Replaces default lyrics panel with custom, interactive elements.
 Click-to-seek, scroll to find lines, and more!

 ### 🌐 Translation & Romanization